 If you’re relatively new to content creation, these content marketing tips will be useful.

 7. Dominate page one of the SERPs with Google Ads

 When looking to grow sustainable revenue, you might not immediately consider paid approaches, and you certainly don’t want to rely on them.
 But there are ways to align paid advertising with inbound, and if implemented it can be a valuable asset, particularly at the attract stage of the buyer’s journey.

-There are two forms of paid advertising that lend themselves particularly well to this: Google Adwords, where you bid for position 0 in Google’s SERPs, and sponsored posts, which sit natively within social media feeds alongside content viewers have already chosen to see.
+There are two forms of paid advertising that lend themselves particularly well to this: Google Ads, where you bid for position 0 in Google’s SERPs, and sponsored posts, which sit natively within social media feeds alongside content viewers have already chosen to see.

 With both of these forms of advertising, the paid element is simply expanding the reach of your content in a targeted way that makes sense for the customer, rather than just those footing the bill.

 Driving growth with the best inbound marketing tools

 There’s no need to jump in headfirst with all of these tools, but by reviewing your goals and the weaknesses in your strategy, we hope you can select the right one to help you elevate your campaign’s performance and drive better growth.

 When considering which tools to use, remember that data is key.
 The greater the visibility you have over how visitors interact with your website and social media, the more equipped you’ll be to make informed marketing and sales decisions that drive further engagement.
 This means choosing integrated marketing tools that share crucial data by speaking to each other.
 The right marketing software ultimately help to facilitate this, giving you visibility over data trails and how to grow your business.

 Learn how you can use HubSpot to generate leads that close and drive repeatable, scalable revenue growth in our ebook.
 Download now.